Businesses rely on customers to pay the bills, pay employee salary, and to make a profit.

 Teaching personnel should train employees on the importance of meeting the needs of all customer groups.

-This includes a heightened awareness of how taking care of other employees’ needs has a direct impact on the external customer experience.
+This includes a heightened awareness of how taking care of other employees’ needs directly impacts the external customer experience.

-This is the opportunity to set service standards and address any issues related to meeting those standards.
+This training experience is an opportunity to set service standards and address any issues related to meeting those standards.

 Standards and training are important, but unless employees are held accountable for expected behavior, these are merely exercises in futility.

-This is why it’s important to have a performance review process that incorporates employee expectations with goals that are tied to pay and reward systems.
+This is why it’s important to have a performance review process that incorporates employee expectations with goals tied to pay and reward systems.

 4. Job Swap

-It can be a beneficial exercise to have employees from related, dependent departments meet and explain what they do and how they do it.
+It can be beneficial to have employees from related, dependent departments meet and explain what they do and how they do it.

 For instance, when I worked in healthcare, employees who worked in the patient registration department worked in the patient billing department (and vice versa) as part of their training.